-With shrove Tuesday getting closer, I thought it only kind to share our favourite pancake recipes.
+With shrove Tuesday getting closer, I thought it only kind to share our simple pancake recipes.

 Saturdays in our house means pancakes, Teddy will often coax us out of bed on a Saturday with a loud reminder to get in the kitchen and get making!
 We have a few go-to pancake recipes that we often enjoy .